 - Make S/4HANA free.
-S/4HANA should be covered by the normal upgrade.
+S/4HANA should be covered by the standard upgrade.
 There is no reason for SAP to stab customers who already paid for ECC maintenance.

 Those two things would do wonders for S/4HANA.
-A third thing they could do would admit too much defeat, so they won’t do it. but it is the following:
+A third thing they could do would admit too much defeat so that they won’t do it.
+But it is the following:

 - Replace the HANA schema with the ECC schema.
 This will minimize the breakage of customizations and integrations.